When medications stop working — recognizing the need for a change

 The Conversation With Your Doctor

-When you suspect medication failure, schedule an appointment specifically to address it.
+Schedule a dedicated appointment to discuss medication effectiveness rather than waiting for a routine visit and hoping the doctor notices the problem.
 Don't wait for a routine visit and hope the doctor notices.
 Come prepared.
 Bring your observations.
 Be specific.
 "The migraine medication isn't working like it used to.
 Mom's getting migraines twice a week now instead of twice a month."
 Or "Dad's anxiety medication was great for the first two years, but over the past few months he's anxious again, especially at night."

 Doctors appreciate specific information.
 It helps them determine whether the medication has truly failed or something else is happening.
 They might order testing to confirm.
 Blood work might show that a medication isn't at the right level in your parent's bloodstream.
 Imaging might show that a disease has progressed.
 Sometimes what seems like medication failure is actually something else entirely.